syedfa/apptentive-documentation/using_apptentive/ios/testing.md

 These safe rating ratings prompts work well in the App Store, but they're very hard to test.
 You don't want to wait 3 days to see your prompt.

-Instead, on you Test account, select criteria that are easier to trigger:
+Instead, on you Test account, select criteria that are easier to trigger.

-	[SCREENSHOT]

 Setting the "days after install" and "app launches" to 1 will ensure that the rating prompt is shown the first time its event is engaged.